 How to pick the perfect Avocados

 Check for color.
 Usually deeper green means your avocado is ripe.
-Check the end of your avocado and see if the tip comes off easily, another sign of ripeness.
+Check the tip of your avocado and see if the tip comes off easily, that is another sign of ripeness.

 You can make the guacamole in a regular mortar and pestle like I did or simply make it in a bowl with a fork but be sure not to over mix your guacamole.

 - 1 roma tomato

 - jalapeno or serrano

 Avocados oxidize rather quickly.
 To prevent owning, make sure you add fresh lime juice and eat as soon as possible.

 If you need to make your guac ahead of time, reserve the avocado seed and add it to your guacamole, it makes it stay fresh for longer.